DevOpsBootcamp/website/source/first-steps.rst

     - **FOSS:** Free (and Libre) Open Source Software.
 Free as in Speech, not Free as in Pizza (but that too usually).
     - **'The Cloud':** Computers somewhere else.
-    - **Containers:** Not virtual machines, but basically virtual machines.
+    - **Docker:** Software that manages Linux containers

 TODO: What Vocabulary Do *You* Know?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. rst-class:: build

-    *What other vocabulary can you think of related to DevOps?*
+- *What other vocabulary can you think of related to DevOps?*

-    *What about Silicon Valley, Programming, System Administration, etc?*
+- *What about Silicon Valley, Programming, System Administration, etc?*

 .. note::